srcdev888/AppSecRepository/cxflow/jenkins-docker/README.md

 ## Overview
 This guide illustrates dockerized cxflow integration for
 1. Jenkins Scripted Pipeline

+    ** If you are using declarative pipeline, the concept are similar.
+An example Jenkinsfile is also available [[10]]

 2. Execute dockerized CxFlow for SAST scan
     - Exclude files from zip upload via folder/file exclusion
     - Fail build upon detecting occurences of new issues